 In an age of distraction, with market volatility, and constant uncertainty, organizations face challenges to their ability to maintain a resilient workforce.
 Issues that impact sustainability in innovation include the environment, society, and economics.
 In constantly changing times, taking the ground most traveled and embracing the status quo is no longer a viable option.
 Truly resilient organizations must embrace robust transformation.
 Lengnick-Hall described organizational resilience as, “the capacity to act robustly in the face of environmental turbulence and to adapt to the ongoing environmental changes.”
-Organizations must look to ideas never considered when developing innovation that is resilient and sustainable.
+Organizations must look to ideas never considered when develop sustainability and innovation.
 That is where curiosity can play an important role.

-How to take inspiration for innovation at work
+How to take inspiration for sustainability and innovation at work

 Importance of Resilience

-Each of these cases demonstrates how organizations differ from how they improve resilience.
+Each of these cases demonstrates how organizations differ from how they improve resilience, sustainability and innovation.
 Employees must be included and feel like they are part of what helps organizations achieve their end goals.
 There must be a sense of inclusion.
 According to Harvard Professor, Francesca Gino, “When management is listening, employees feel better able to voice their own opinions.
 Moreover, when employees’ views are welcome, research shows, stress levels become more manageable, and employees can be more authentic at work.”

 For employees to feel confident to voice their opinions, they must overcome some of the factors that have impeded their natural sense of curiosity.
 As we age, our level of curiosity diminishes.
 In the book, The Yes Brain, authors Daniel Siegel and Tina Payne Bryson, researched how to cultivate curiosity and resilience.
 The authors explained, “When kids work from a Yes Brain, they’re more willing to take chances and explore.
 They’re more curious and imaginative.
 They’re better at relationships and handling adversity.”
 This natural ability to handle adversity and become more resilient can be achieved within the workplace if leaders can recognize the importance of developing curiosity.
 Research published in the National Institutes of Health has shown resilience is negatively correlated with childhood interpersonal trauma.
 Individuals will avoid things that they have found to cause them stress in the past.